SIE practice questioneasyCustomer Identification Program

 Why A — To verify the identity of customers opening accounts to prevent money laundering and terrorist financing

-The USA PATRIOT Act requires financial institutions, including broker-dealers, to implement a CIP to verify the identity of anyone opening an account.
-This involves collecting identifying information (name, date of birth, address, ID number) and verifying it through documents or non-documentary methods.
-The purpose is to prevent money laundering, terrorist financing, and other financial crimes — not to assess credit (A), experience (C), or margin eligibility (D).
+The USA PATRIOT Act requires broker-dealers to implement a Customer Identification Program to verify the identity of anyone opening an account.
+This involves collecting identifying information and verifying it through documentary or non-documentary methods.
+The purpose is to help prevent money laundering, terrorist financing, and other financial crimes, not to assess credit, investing experience, or margin eligibility.

 Turn it into reps